Jai-Punjabi/Grocery_MGMT-System/Grocy/README.md

 # Grocy
-"Grocy: Your one-stop online grocery store for fresh produce, pantry staples, and everyday essentials."
+"Grocy: Your one-stop online grocery store for freshly produced, pantry staples, and everyday essentials."